 During the Second World War, Allied forces extended the Tripoli line southwards along the coast, via Beirut, to Israel, forming part of a through rail route from Turkey to North Africa.
 At the conclusion of hostilities, the Lebanese section of this line was purchased by the government.
 Deteriorating Arab - Israeli relations meant that the cross-border link with Israel was soon severed, with the southern coastal line then terminating at Naqoura.

 The network remained in this form until the Civil War of the 1970s, which almost completely destroyed the infrastructure.
 One section of line, between Beirut and Chekka, remained open for movements of cement trains until 1997, since when there have been no train movements.
+Various infrastructure and items of rolling stock are still extant, but generally in very poor condition.

 There have been various proposals to reinstate all or part of the Lebanese rail system, but to date no progress been made.